Overview of Wood Preservative Chemicals

 Propiconazole has been approved for surface application or pressure treatment of siding, plywood, millwork, shingles and shakes and above-ground structural lumber and timbers.

 Triadimefon is a triazole fungicide that was first registered as a wood preservative in 2009.
-Triadimefon has been approved by EPA for preserving wood-based composite products and wood products intended for above ground and in ground contact such as wood decking, patio furniture, millwork, guardrails, utility poles, foundation pilings, and fences.
-Triadimefon can be applied by dip or pressure treatment.
+Triadimefon was approved by EPA for preserving wood-based composite products and wood products intended for above ground and in ground contact such as wood decking, patio furniture, millwork, guardrails, utility poles, foundation pilings, and fences.

 Acid Copper Chromate (ACC)